gem/oq-engine/doc/faq.md

 `host_cores`, replacing the `-1` with the number of cores to be used on each machine.

+### Help!
+I am running out of memory!

+If you are on a laptop, the first thing to do is to close the browser.
+If that is not enough, then close all other memory consuming applications.
+You can also limit the number of parallel threads as explained before (i.e. disable hyperthreading, reduce num_cores) or disable parallelism altogether by giving the command

+$ oq engine --run job.ini --no-distribute

+If you still run out of memorym then you must reduce your calculation or upgrade your system.

 ******

 ### Different installation methods